salesforce-marketingcloud/MC-Cordova-Plugin/README.md

 ## Release History

+### Important TLS Update
+Use Cordova Android version 1.0.3 or higher to guarantee support for TLS 1.1+.
+The Android SDK now supports only TLS 1.1+.

+### Version 1.1.0
+_Released July 11, 2018_
+> For Android: Depends on Android Cordova platform 6.40.<br>

+* Updated Android SDK to 5.6.x
+* Updated iOS SDK to 5.2.x

 ### Version 1.0.3
 _Released Apr 23, 2018_
 > For iOS: Depends on the Marketing Cloud Mobile Push iOS SDK v5.1.x<br>